 If you suffered an injury to your head in an accident caused by someone else, consulting with a knowledgeable Glastonbury traumatic brain injury lawyer may be a good idea.
 A proactive catastrophic injury attorney could help keep you informed of your options and protect your right to pursue compensation from a negligent party.

 Timing is a vital factor in pursuing any compensation that may be owed to a TBI victim.
 As per General Statutes of Connecticut § 52-584, the statute of limitations or deadline to file a civil injury lawsuit in Glastonbury is two years from the date of the accident, when the injury was discovered, or when the injury should have reasonably been discovered.
 In conjunction with these time limits, an injured person must also file notice with a tortfeasor in as soon as 90 days after the incident.

 While it is necessary to file within these legal parameters, it is also important to be able to assess how a traumatic is currently impacting and will impact the victim in the future.
-A Glastonbury traumatic brain injury attorney could consider all factors in a plaintiff’s case to develop a plan for when and how to file a lawsuit.
+A Glastonbury TBI attorney could consider all factors in a plaintiff’s case to develop a plan for when and how to file a lawsuit.